-ROC Renovation is intended to both transform and enhance our terminal, inside and out, to create a high-tech smart facility that best serves the business and economic needs of families in the Finger Lakes Region while reducing barriers for passengers with disabilities.
-The project will also provide hundreds of construction jobs.
+ROC Renovation is intended to both transform and enhance our terminal, inside and out, to create a 21st Century, high-tech smart facility that best serves the business and economic needs of travelers and creates a better passenger experience for those in the Finger Lakes Region.
+Expected to be completed in the fall of 2018, the project's highlights include:

 Airport Landscape and Access